John I. Baker

-John Israel Baker (August 16, 1812 - February 17, 1897) was an American politician and historian from Beverly, Massachusetts.
+John Israel Baker (August 16, 1812 – February 17, 1897) was an American politician and historian from Beverly, Massachusetts.

 Career

-Baker was the Town Clerk of Beverly, Massachusetts from 1836-1856, the Essex County, Massachusetts Commissioner from 1847-1855, a Massachusetts State Senator from 1863-1864.
+Baker was the town clerk of Beverly, Massachusetts, from 1836 to 1856; the Essex County, Massachusetts, commissioner from 1847 to 1855; and a Massachusetts state senator from 1863 to 1864.
 Baker was the Prohibition Party's nominee in the 1876 Massachusetts gubernatorial election.
-On March 23, 1894, fellow residents of the Town of Beverly voted at Town Meeting to move Beverly to a City form of government in 1895 and elect Baker its first Mayor.
+On March 23, 1894, fellow residents of the town of Beverly voted at Town Meeting to move Beverly to a city form of government in 1895 and elect Baker its first mayor.
 Baker was nominated and ran unopposed.
-Baker served as Mayor for one year (1895).
-William Morgan, the City editor for the Beverly Daily Evening Times, suggests the motivating reason for the change from a Board of Selectmen to a Mayoral form of government was that the New England Town Meeting had outgrown its usefulness for the new City.
+Baker served as mayor for one year (1895).
+William Morgan, the city editor for the Beverly Daily Evening Times, suggests the motivating reason for the change from a Board of Selectmen to a mayoral form of government was that the New England Town Meeting had outgrown its usefulness for the new city.

 Baker co-founded the Beverly Historical Society on April 1, 1891.

 Baker died in Beverly on February 17, 1897.